-4. Software Description
+Software Description

-4.1 Smart Configurator Settings
+Smart Configurator Settings 4.1

-This section presents the settings of the Smart Configurator used in this sample program.
-The items and settings in each table for the Smart Configurator are described as they appear in the configuration screen.
+The following describes the Smart Configurator settings in this sample code.
+The items and their descriptions in each table in the Smart Configurator settings are contained in the description of the configuration screen.

-4.1.1 System Configuration
+4.1.1 System settings

-The system configuration used in this sample program are shown below.
+The following shows the system settings used in this sample code.

-Note that the system settings used in this sample program are the same for the integrated development environments e2 studio and CS+, but different for IAR.
-Please adjust the settings appropriately according to the environment you are using.
+Note that the system settings used in this sample code are the same for integrated development environments e2 studio and CS+ but are different for IAR.
+Specify appropriate settings according to your environment.

-Firstly, Figure 4-1 shows the system configuration used in this sample program (for e2 studio and CS+).
+Figure 4-1 shows the system settings used in this sample code (e2 studio and CS+).

-If you are conducting a COM port debug on the RL78/G24 Fast Prototyping Board (RTK7RLG240C00000BJ), it is necessary to set the integrated development environments (e2 studio and CS+) appropriately.
-For details, please refer to the "RL78/G24 Fast Prototyping Board User's Manual (R20UT5091)", specifically "7.1 Using COM Port Debugging with the e studio" and "7.2 Using COM Port Debugging in CS+".
+To perform COM port debugging on the RL78/G24 Fast Prototyping Board (RTK7RLG240C00000BJ), you need to appropriately specify the settings in the integrated development environment (e2 studio and CS+).
+For details, see 7.1 Using COM Port Debugging with the e2 studio in the RL78/G24 Fast Prototyping Board User's Manual (R20UT5091).

-Figure 4-1 System Configuration (e studio, CS+)
+Figure 4-1 System Configuration (e2 studio, CS+)